Benefit Brow Bar

 - Take a thin stick (or pencil or whatever, as long as it is straight) and hold it straight up from outer edge of your nose (outer nostril).
 Using a brow pencil or powder, make a small vertical mark where that stick hits your brow.
 This will be the “front.”

 - Then, looking straight ahead and keeping the bottom of the stick at the outer-edge of your nose, angle the stick so it diagonally crosses your pupil.
 Make another small vertical mark where the stick hits your brow.
 This is your arch.

 - Finally, still keeping one end by the outer-edge of your nose, move the upper part of the stick further so it hits the outer edge of your eye.
 Make a small mark at the brow where that hits – this is where your tail should end.

-After shaping, she made sure I had no almond or nut allergies and cleaned up any wax residue with an oil, then used a cooling gel to cleanse that away and help soothe post-wax skin.
-She then applied Benefit Gimme Brow in the light/medium shade to help give my brows some life without making them look, “done.”
-We discussed the product for a bit, she gave me a slip to take up to the register with me, but did not hurry me to ring out; I was welcome to browse as I pleased.
-I eventually went up front to check out and left a tip (because it’s the right thing to do, dangit).
+After shaping, she made sure I had no almond or nut allergies and cleaned up any wax residue with an oil.
+Next, she applied a cooling gel to cleanse that away and soothe my skin.
+After that, she applied Benefit Gimme Brow to give my brows some life without making them look, “done.”
+Finally, she gave me a slip to take up to the register with me, but did not hurry me to ring out; I was welcome to browse as I pleased.
+I eventually went up front to check out and left a tip (because it’s the right thing to do, dangit – tip your estheticians!).